invertase/react-native-firebase/docs/messaging/server-integration.md

 This means that by default, if your app has users and you allow them to log out and log in on the same app on the same device, the same FCM token will be used for both users.
 Usually this is not what you want, so you must take care to cycle the FCM token at the same time you handle user logout/login.

-To log a user out, these two methods should be called back-to-back, waiting for promise resolution of course
+How and when you invalidate a token and generate a new one will be specific to your project, but a common pattern is to delete the FCM token during logout and update your back end to remove ti, then to fetch the FCM token during login and update your back end systems to associate the new token with the logged in user.

 https://rnfirebase.io/reference/messaging#deleteToken
 https://rnfirebase.io/reference/messaging#getToken

-Do note that when a token is deleted by calling the `deleteToken` method, it is gone forever.
+Note that when a token is deleted by calling the `deleteToken` method, it is immediately and permanently invalid.

 # Send messages to topics